 This isn’t a pseudo-concept album like Promised Land, and it isn’t aimed at that kind of niche listener, either.
 It starts out with

-anymore, or at least he can’t sing the crazy operatic shit.
+anymore, or at least he can’t sing the crazy operatic stuff.
 He’s slowly lowered his ability to do this, a pack or two a day.
 To be

 I’d hate to hear that song live at the end of a tour.
 (In fact ,they didn’t play this song live on this tour, although Tate did play it later when he was touring for his solo album.)
 The good news is that on this album, he has really started to write his stuff in a